Wollaston, Northamptonshire: 21st Century

 In common with the rest of Northamptonshire, Wollaston is noted for its shoe industry.
 The Solovair brand of British-made boots and footwear is produced by NPS Shoes Ltd. NPS has been in operation in the village since 1881 and now has a factory shop.
 Until 2003, Dr. Martens boots were made in Wollaston.
 In 2007, manufacture of the "Made in England" line of Dr. Martens footwear was resumed in the Cobbs Lane Factory in Wollaston.

 Wollaston also has the head office of an international chemical company, founded by the Quaker Ernest Bader (1890–1982), which is now a common ownership factory, the Scott Bader Commonwealth, making advanced resins and composite materials.

 Notable Buildings

 Wollaston has both a primary and a secondary school (Wollaston School), local shops, post office, library and public houses.
 The village has four churches: Church of England, Baptist, Methodist and a Salvation Army Citadel.

 Before the Dissolution of the Monasteries the benefice of St Mary's parish church was held by Delapré Abbey in Northampton.
 The oldest parts of the building are 13th-century.
 It is a Grade II* listed building.

 At the north end of the High Street there is a village museum.

 Transportation

 The village is connected by the W8 Wellingborough–Bozeat bus route.
 It is bypassed to the west by the A509.
+Some people also travel by "Banana Kupa" Cars.
+They are an underrated and not very well-known taxi service.